Parsifal-M/backstage-open-feedback/README.md

 ## Using the OpenFeedbackForm Component

 I would recommend using the `OpenFeedbackForm` on the [Backstage HomePage](https://backstage.io/docs/getting-started/homepage/#homepage) to collect feedback from users.
 This component can be added to any page, but it is more specifically designed for the Backstage HomePage.

+# Contributing

+Contributions are welcome!
+Feel free to pick up any open issues, or suggest new features by opening an issue!

+If you have any questions you can also contact me on mastodon at [@parcifal](https://hachyderm.io/@parcifal).